By Alyson Coombes

 There are many magazines and journals that publish short translations so it’s worth submitting to them.
 Some examples are: Words without Borders, Granta, Modern Poetry in Translation, The White Review and Asymptote.

 A good German-specific online journal is No Man’s Land, which features translations of new German-language literature.
 Submissions guidelines can be found on their website.
+You can read in interview with the Editor of No Man’s Land here in our news section.

 In all cases, it is sensible to email the foreign rights holder to check that the English translation rights are available and to request permission for publication should you be selected.
 They might be able to tell you if another translator is already ‘attached’ to the project, either having done a sample or already having worked with the author in the past (or simply having already registered their interest in the book with the rights holder).
 No one can really sell the rights with a specific translator in mind, as the translator will be selected by the UK/US publisher, but it’s worth knowing if another translator has also been working on the project as this can avoid too much disappointment further down the line.